kevin-chalmers/set10108/labs/lab07/README.md

 # GPU Programming with OpenCL

-We are now going to move onto programming the GPU to perform data parallel processing.
-Using the GPU in this manner is a relatively new concept.
-However, if you have done graphics programming, the principals are essentially the same as shader programming.
+We are moving to programming the GPU to perform data parallel processing.
+If you have done graphics programming, the principals are essentially the same as shader programming.

-Before getting started you will need to make sure you have the relevant SDK installed on the machine you are using.
+You need to make sure you have the relevant SDK installed on the machine you are using.
 This will depend on the hardware you are using.
 Intel, Nvidia and AMD each provide an SDK (the Intel and AMD ones also support the CPU as an OpenCL device).
 You will have to work out the setup of your OpenCL projects in Visual Studio.
 After that, you will be able to run OpenCL applications.

 The header we will be using is `CL/cl.hpp`.
 The library is `OpenCL.lib`.
 If you are having problems (e.g. library not found or `cl.hpp` not available) ask in the lab.

 ## Getting Started with OpenCL

-Our first application is purely about setting up OpenCL.
+Our first application is setting up OpenCL.

 ```cpp
 #define __CL_ENABLE_EXCEPTIONS